 Contributors may be asked to rewrite their submissions or have their work edited.
 We will ask for your approval in the case of significant editing.
-If you prefer to have your work published as you submit it then France Revisited is not appropriate for your work.
+If you prefer to have your work published only as you submit it, without eventual editing, then France Revisited may not be appropriate for your work.

 Journalistes et écrivains francophones

 We are willing to consider material in French (including previously published material) from native French-speaking writers/journalists and to translate their work into English for publication on France Revisited.
 You will not have permission to reuse our English translation without our permission and indication of the name of the translator “for publication on France Revisited, www.francerevisited.com.”

 We pay contributors in relation to the donations that we receive from readers and are currently paying $0.05 per word.
 That amount is subject to change.
 See Support France Revisited to understand how writers benefit from “fostered” and “adopted” work.
 Payment is made upon publication via Paypal.
 In accepting payment you agree that you will not publish the work elsewhere within 4 months of publication on France Revisited.